aayzhao/COMP211-Labs/README.md

 in Bin.
 These files can be automatically compiled and linked with the makefile located in /tests/.

+### algo.h
+Contains declarations for algorithms.
+Includes algorithms such as binary search (for sorted arrays), and heapsort, for long and int arrays.

 ### arrfill.h
 Contains declarations for functions to fill int, long arrays with specified values, or with runs of values in either ascending or descending orders.